-BSAD 201 BUSINESS LAW I Fall and Spring, 3 credit hours
+BSAD 201 BUSINESS LAW I

 Text and case study of the American court system as well as the origin, nature and classification of law with emphasis on general contract specific law and the impact of negligence, torts and criminal law on business.
 Three hours lecture per week.